tiddnet/vagrant-ansible/README.md

 password: vagrant
 ```

-You can also open up your foreman server by going to https://puppetmaster.local/  (open this in google chrome)

-The admin login credentials to login in via the foreman web gui console is:
+However if you want to log into the controller in order to trigger ansible runs, then you need to ssh into the Controller as the "ansible" user:

 ```
-username: admin
+username: ansible
-password: password
+password: vagrant
 ```

 ### Auto snapshots